-- understand the range of disciplinary and/or interdisciplinary aspects, as well as theories, concepts and/or analytical framework as they relate to his/her research area - 2. demonstrate a breadth of knowledge and understanding of appropriate methodologies and approaches in the student's research area - 3. demonstrate competence, at the PhD level, in written and oral communication
+- 1. understand the range of disciplinary and/or interdisciplinary aspects, as well as theories, concepts and/or analytical framework as they relate to his/her research area - 2. demonstrate a breadth of knowledge and understanding of appropriate methodologies and approaches in the student's research area - 3. demonstrate competence, at the PhD level, in written and oral communication

-The Advisory Committee will determine by consensus or majority vote (>50% if consensus cannot be reached).
-Normally, the Chair will not vote, however, in the event of a tie, the Chair can vote to break the tie.
-The committee wil vote whether the student's written and oral components of the exam are:
+The Advisory Committee will determine by consensus or majority vote (if consensus cannot be reached) whether the written and oral components of the exam are: